Frequently Asked Questions

 What is the World Parliament Experiment (WPE)?

 The World Parliament Experiment is a generic simulation of a working Global Democracy on the Internet.
-For this purpose it mirrors the main political institutions of an existing state.
+For this purpose, it mirrors the main political institutions of an existing state.
 As a model of democratic opinion making and policy execution it can be generalized to all organizational and institutional settings, including corporations, governmental subsystems, non-governmental organizations, and large, multi-site peer groups.
+More detailed information can be found here: Democracy Without Borders Discussion Paper - United Humans

 What is the purpose of the World Parliament Experiment?